Flashcards in Nuclear Physics Deck (78):

-1. Beta-minus (usually just called beta) decay is the mission of one electron form the nucleus along with an antineutrino
+1. Beta-minus (usually just called beta) decay is the emission of one electron form the nucleus along with an antineutrino

-2. Beta decay happens in isotopes that are "neutron rick" (i.e.i they have many more neutron than protons in their nucleus)
+2. Beta decay happens in isotopes that are "neutron rich" (i.e.i they have many more neutron than protons in their nucleus)

 What happens in beta plus emission?

--The proton number decreases by one, and the nucleon number stays the same, and a neutrino is released
+2. The proton number decreases by one, and the nucleon number stays the same, and a neutrino is released

 When is gamma radiation emitted?